arg_check(): more examples

 data = vec1, # object to check.

-class = "integer", # check the expected class.
+class = "vector", # check the expected class.

-typeof = NULL, # check the expected type.
+typeof = "integer", # check the expected type.

 mode = NULL, # check the expected mode.